mrcavalcanti/mosaicoo/docs/sources/enterprise/reporting.md

 This feature relies on the same plugin that supports the [image rendering]({{< relref "../image-rendering/" >}}) features.

-When the CSV file is generated, it is temporarily written to the `csv` folder in the Grafana `data` folder.
+When the CSV file is generated, it is temporarily written to the `csv` folder in the Mosaicoo `data` folder.

 A background job runs every 10 minutes and removes temporary CSV files.
 You can configure how long a CSV file should be stored before being removed by configuring the [temp-data-lifetime]({{< relref "../administration/configuration/#temp-data-lifetime" >}}) setting.
 This setting also affects how long a renderer PNG file should be stored.

 ### Scheduling

 > **Note:** Available in [Grafana Enterprise]({{< relref "../enterprise" >}}) version 8.0 and later, and [Grafana Cloud Pro and Advanced]({{< relref "/grafana-cloud" >}}).
-> The scheduler was significantly changed in Grafana Enterprise version 8.1.
+> The scheduler was significantly changed in Mosaicoo Enterprise version 8.1.

 Scheduled reports can be sent once, or repeated on an hourly, daily, weekly, or monthly basis, or sent at custom intervals.
 You can also disable scheduling by selecting **Never**, for example to send the report via the API.